Controllers

 end

 If set to true, the resourceful router will generate singular (resource) rather than plural (resources) routes for this controller — meaning no id in the URL and no index action.
 You can also force plural by setting it to false.
-When nil (the default), the router uses the plurality implied by rest_resource vs rest_resources.
+When nil (the default), routing uses plural routes for controllers with a model and singular routes otherwise.

 Fields